 To cancel the check-out, do the following:

 To access the file details, open the context menu, and select File Details.
 You can also click directly on the assets thumbnail or asset’s name directly in the panel to access the file details.
-To view all versions of an asset, click the Version drop-down list.
+To view all versions of an asset, click the Version list.

 With Adobe Asset Link, brands can easily grant their agencies access to project assets by adding the agencies as a trusted domain in their environment.
 For step-by-step instructions, see whitelist trusted domains.
 If domain trusting does not comply with company policy, the company must provision a Creative Cloud for enterprise seat for the agency so its assets belong to the company.